 As the baby-boomer generation reaches retirement and gets older, you may find yourself at a place where you’re considering whether or not the time is right for your parent(s) to move in with you.
 This presents other questions such as: Is my house ready?
 Is my family ready?
 Am I ready?
 And most importantly: Are my parents ready?

-According to estimates from the National Alliance for Caregiving, during the past year, 65.7 million Americans (or 29% of the adult U.S. adult population involving 31% of all U.S. households) served as family caregivers for an ill or disabled relative.
+According to estimates from the National Alliance for Caregiving, in a given year, 65.7 million Americans (or 29% of the adult U.S. adult population involving 31% of all U.S. households) served as family caregivers for an ill or disabled relative.
 The decision to have a parent or parents move in is important and should be made early to help mitigate any unpredictable health or physical changes.
 The main resources you need to consider are:

 It is essential to begin the conversation early with your parents.
 Although it’s not always an easy conversation to have, it’s important to create an action plan that is agreed upon by your parents beforehand.
 In general, caregiving results in major changes in a family and physical, emotional, social, and financial issues often arise.
 Creating a harmonious dialogue between you and your parent(s) early keeps the lines of communication open and set a clear understanding of expectations.
 This will also allow you to prepare for the type of care your parent(s) will need no matter the situation.

 Proper planning will allow you to make spending and budget adjustments within your household.
 Parents that require care may see cost savings if they move in with their children, depending on the situation.
 According to a new study conducted by Caring.com, nearly half of family caregivers spend more than $5,000 a year on expenses associated with providing care.
 Of those spending more than $5,000, 16% are seeing costs of as much as $9,999 while 11% are spending as high as $19,999 and 5% are absorbing out of pocket expenses of as much as $49,999.